kiwi0fruit/jats/README.md

 Good infographics on Big Five (that have close relations with socioncs and MBTI) is given here: [psychologycharts.com/big-five-personality-traits.html](http://www.psychologycharts.com/big-five-personality-traits.html).
 There are also some other good names and connections.

 It’s worth mentioning that the Socionics hypothesis of correlations between dichotomies and Jung cognitive functions are expected to be statistical or visible only in the most vivid cases of persons.
 For example: if we see the highly introverted (I) and highly self-disciplined (+R aka J) person then what Jung congnitive function he would expect they has as dominant function?
-Socionics says that it would be Ti. or Fi.
-MBTI says it would be Ni. or Si.
-But in many particular cases of people there can be combinations of “Ti. dominant and more like irrational-perceiving behavior” or “Ni. dominant and more like rational-judging behaviour”.
-But in most cases Socionics expects “Ti. dominant and more like rational-judging behavior”.
+Socionics says that it would be Ti or Fi MBTI says it would be Ni or Si But in many particular cases of people there can be combinations of “Ti dominant and more like irrational-perceiving behavior” or “Ni dominant and more like rational-judging behaviour”.
+But in most cases Socionics expects “Ti dominant and more like rational-judging behavior”.
 This even can be experimentally verified by tests that measure Jung cognitive functions and dichotomies independently.

 So if we are talking about type of particular person not about reference types then using I/E and +R/−R (J/P) dichotomies can be misleading or inaccurate.
 So the noting person’s dominant function is a better option.
-For example: Ne.dom., Ti.dom.
-Auxiliary function also worth noting but Socionics research shown that for example in case of Ne.dom. and task-oriented thinking (T) both Te.
-(8) and Ti.
-(2) may play importaint role in assisting dominant Ne.
-So they both can be viewed as auxiliary function as Jung meant it (actually Jung didn’t say whether auxilary function for Ne.dom. is Ti. or Te.).
-There need to be more invesigations on this topic but for now it’s more accurate to think that the auxilary function is just T, F, S or N withount specifying whether it is Te. or Ti., etc.
+For example: Nedom., Tidom.
+Auxiliary function also worth noting but Socionics research shown that for example in case of Nedom. and task-oriented thinking (T) both Te (8) and Ti (2) may play importaint role in assisting dominant Ne So they both can be viewed as auxiliary function as Jung meant it (actually Jung didn’t say whether auxilary function for Nedom. is Ti or Te).
+There need to be more invesigations on this topic but for now it’s more accurate to think that the auxilary function is just T, F, S or N withount specifying whether it is Te or Ti, etc.

 ***Explicit notation*** for Socionics types are **INT(iR)** and **INT(‑eR)**. **+R**/**−R** in Socionics mean the same as **J**/**P** in MBTI and Big Five (high/low conscientiousness).
 Same is for E/I, N/S, T/F. And the first cognitive function is a dominant function as Jung meant it.
 The rule is simple: judging type has a judging dominant function (perceiving type -> perceiving dominant function).
 Introverted type has an introverted dominant function (extraverted type -> extraverted dominant function).
 And this notation explicitly reminds about it.